Skip to main content

 Blurred image of the arch used as background for stylistic purposes.

-Blessing Temitope is a PhD student in the Department of Religion.
-She is interested in African philosophy and perspectives on personhood at the intersection of science, philosophy, gender, and religion.
-She is interested in the relevance and applicability of religion to discourses on human enhancement, gene editing, and medical ethics.
-She holds a B.A. in Religious studies and an M.A. in Philosophy of Religion, both from the University of Ibadan, Nigeria.
-She also holds an MSc in Science and Religion from the University of Edinburgh, UK.
+Blessing Temitope is a Ph.D.
+Candidate in the Department of Religion.
+Her research interest stands at the intersection of African Philosophy, Christian Theology, and Science.
+Her current research engages the applicability of Personhood from an African perspective and personhood in Christian Theology (the Imago Dei) to discourses on human enhancement technologies, gene editing, and Bioethics.
+She holds a B.A. in Religious studies, M.A. in Philosophy of Religion (both from the University of Ibadan, Nigeria), and an MSc in Science and Religion from the University of Edinburgh, UK.
+She enjoys cooking, reading, and traveling.

 Education: